8 mistakes people make while buying a water filter

 Buying a system that’s too small

 This most often happens with whole house systems.
-There are unfortunately a number of filter housings and systems labeled as “whole house” they are much too small to properly accomodate the flow rates of the typical whole house application.
+There are unfortunately a number of filter housings and systems labeled as “whole house” they are much too small to properly accommodate the flow rates of the typical whole house application.
 Far too many people end up with a filter housing that uses a 10″ x 2.5″ cartridge ( the smallest of the four major standard sizes).
 These will allow for a whole house flow for only a short while, but the filter will clog quickly and force the client to change cartridges often or suffer with the inevitable flow restriction

 Buying a system based solely on a recommendation.

 Don’t misunderstand us, we certainly appreciate that your friend’s or neighbor’s opinion is important to you and, with the growing popularity of product review web sites, people have access to more information than ever before in history.
 Be careful that those recommendations are balanced with other factors.
-Filter systems need to be taylored to the specific wants and needs of your unique situation.
+Filter systems need to be tailored to the specific wants and needs of your unique situation.
 What works for someone else may not work for you.

 Buying based on brand name only.